How to De-Clutter Your Life

 What Would Life Be Without a Framework?

-As you’ll know from our Time Management Workshops, we love a good framework to get you started.
+We love a good framework to get you started.
 Decluttering expert, Peter Walsh, uses the Vision – Function – Zones – Limits approach.
 Here’s how it works:

-Vision: Think about how you want the space to feel.
+Think about how you want the space to feel.
 Write out some of the keywords that come to mind, for example: creativity, productivity, clean, calm, etc.

-Limits: Consider your boundaries.
+Consider your boundaries.
 Instead of letting your paper tray overflow, make sure you set up rules which mean as soon as it’s reached the top frame, it’s time to process and file.
-Or use only one notebook, and only two colors of post-it notes.
+Use only one notebook, and only two colors of post-it notes.
 You could also go cold-turkey and not use post-it notes, but that can be very frightening.
 Another limit could be to find visual clues to let other people in the office know you shouldn’t be disturbed.

 Places to Declutter